hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 Key `key3` changed only once, in block 5.

-> Please note: one more time `version` json object contains only `block_num` field, without `tx_num`.
+> Please note: once again, the `version` JSON object contains only `block_num` field, without `tx_num`.
 ### History query with _only_deletes_ option
 As you can see, the last query returned a value for `<db2, key3>`.
-Now we want to query if key was deleted at some time, and its last value before delete.
-We can run the same query, but with query parameter `only_deletes` turned `true`.
+Now we want to query to see if the key was deleted at some time, and to see its last value before delete.
+We can run the same query, but with the query parameter `only_deletes` changed to `true`.

 **Sign json query data**
 ```sh